Derived induction and restriction theory: Derived defect bases via orientations

 \section{Derived defect bases via orientations}

 In this final section, we give the main examples of derived defect bases.
-All of these will rely on the use of \emph{orientations} together with thick subcategory arguments, and a reduction (following Quillen) to the family of \emph{abelian} subgroups via consideration of the flag variety.
+All of these will rely on the use of \emph{orientations} together with thick subcategory arguments, and a reduction (following Quillen) to the family of \emph{abelian} subgroups via consideration of the variety of complete flags of a $G$-representation.